-Is your company looking for better interest rate options that are still federal deposit incorporation insured (FDIC)?
+Is your company looking for better interest rate options that are still FDIC / NCUA insured?
 Usually, companies use savings or money market accounts–both are great options.
 But if you’re in the market for something that pays a little more, maybe your company should consider certificates of deposit (CDs).

 CDs typically pay higher interest rates, but that rate comes with a concession.
 To use a CD, you need to lock your money in for a set period of time.